beansebrrr/Ghiblidex/README.md

 # ☔ The Ghiblidex

-This is [the Ghiblidex](https://beansebrrr.github.io/Ghiblidex/index.html), a little index of all the Studio Ghibli movies I’ve watched.
+This is [the Ghiblidex](https://beansebrrr.github.io/Ghiblidex/index.html), a little static HTML index of all the Studio Ghibli movies I’ve watched.
 This is a response to the fact that I have never watched movies from Ghibli *in full* until now and by the end of this little project, I should find myself a little bit more knowledgeable in the worlds built by this one studio.

 ## 🗣️ “Okay so what is it really for”